ground-creative/flutter_launcher_name/README.md

 # flutter_launcher_name

+* This plugin version is for android only

 A command-line tool which simplifies the task of updating your Flutter app's launcher name.
 If you user this package, You don't need modify AndroidManifest.xml or Info.plist.